The National Benevolent Charity

 - Alignment with priority areas: Strong applications address at least one of the four priority outcomes (destitution/crisis, employment/education/training, strengthening families/communities, or financial resilience)

-- Frontline and grassroots focus: The charity prefers organizations working directly with marginalized people and community-based groups
+- Frontline and grassroots focus: The charity prefers organisations working directly with marginalised people and community-based groups

 - Demonstrable impact: Show how lives will be improved - the charity values evidence of real-world outcomes